Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - When the final roll and fold is completed, roll the dough into an 8-inch square.
 Cover with plastic wrap and place in the refrigerator for 30 minutes (or in the freezer for 10 minutes).

 - Next slice the dough into 9 equal squares.
-Place on parchment-lined baking sheet.
+Place on a parchment-lined baking sheet.
 Bake in preheated oven and bake for 12 minutes.

 "Homemade" Cake Flour